danbender/swift-exchangeagram/README.md

 ## Features
 - Display photos with UICollectionView,
 - use the camera,
+- apply filters,
-- integrate Facebook to share our photos, and more.
+- integrate sharing via Facebook and more.